 Advances in climate science, including forecasting on seasonal and sub-seasonal timescales, real-time climate monitoring, creation of decadal-scale and climate change information, and tailoring of climate information to specific user needs, are creating opportunities to improve climate risk management and adaptation to climate change.

-Our goal is to benefit society through the provision of climate forecasts and information.
 Our activities include real-time global seasonal forecasts, forecast development, diagnostics and modeling research, and tool development and capacity building.
 We work closely with sectoral experts in health, water resources, agriculture and disaster management, to identify areas in which climate information can be used for decision making and planning, and to ensure that the information is communicated in the best way and tailored to the needs of the users.

 Real-Time seasonal forecasts